Dutch Immigration Lawyers

 Dutch Immigration law

 Immigration law can be important for both corporates, as for individuals, and our Immigration lawyers have great experience in both situations.

 When starting a business, you might consider getting a residence permit in your country of choice.
 Each European country has different procedures and requirements the applicant has to go through first in order to get a legitimate

 residence permit.
 Each country is different but getting a residence permit overall could be quite difficult if your country of residence is not in the European Union.
 In our Business Dashboard, you find some information will be given towards the different procedures in several countries.

 Please note that our website and brochures provide just a general guideline on immigration rules and policies in European countries.
-Please feel free to contact the INCO Business Group if you wish to receive more in-depth information.
+Please feel free to contact the INCO Global Solutions if you wish to receive more in-depth information.